karldc1337/satellite-mapss/README.md

 2. **Map**: The central feature of the site, displaying satellite imagery and allowing users to interact with it.
 3. **Location Info Box**: Displays detailed information about the selected location, including the name, latitude, and longitude.
 4. **Control Buttons**: Includes zoom in, zoom out, and toggle view options to enhance user experience.
-5. **Footer Section**: Displays links to my GitHub repository and credits for the project.

 ![Satellite View](assets/screenshot.png)

-*(Replace this with an actual screenshot of your site)*

 ## 🛠️ Installation